jbOhland93/cacao_shsongpu/AOloopControl/examples/ao3k-nirpyr188-conf/README.md

 Compute control modes, in both WFS and DM spaces.

+MUST WRITE A CUSTOM SCRIPT TO DEPISTON OTHERWISE
+IT STRAIGHT UP DOESN'T WORK

 ```bash
 cacao-fpsctrl setval compstrCM svdlim 0.001
 ```
-Then run the compstrCM process to compute CM and load it to shared memory :
+Then run the compstrCM process to compute CM and load it to shared memory:
 ```bash
 cacao-aorun-039-compstrCM
 ```